 Now, when Adobe introduced the “Merge to Panorama” option in Lightroom, it made it so it works with RAW files, and it produces a .DNG file again.

 The most powerful thing they did (even though they didn’t really advertise it) is that it enables you to merge .DNG files to a panorama that also applies for HDR .DNG files, but you also get a HDR Panorama with the dynamic range that the HDR shots had.

-creating breathtaking HDRs?!
+Want to learn serious skills behind creating breathtaking HDRs?!
 Yes, is probably the answer.
 With Jimmy McIntyre, you can learn “The Art of HDR Photography” at your own pace and have yet more skills than you could imagine, complimented by a stunning portfolio of HDR work!
-1. The Technique: How To Shoot HDR…

-Next, set your camera to (AEB) and pick the number of shots you are going to do.
-I tend to do 3 shots when shooting handheld, 2 EV apart (-2, 0, +2) and 5 shots when I’m shooting on a tripod, also 5 EV apart (-4, -2, 0, +2, +4). automatic exposure bracketing 7 shots, approximately 2 EV apart.
-Top Tip!
+Next, set your camera to automatic exposure bracketing (AEB) and pick the number of shots you are going to do.
+I tend to do 3 shots when shooting handheld, 2 EV apart (-2, 0, +2) and 5 shots when I’m shooting on a tripod, also 5 EV apart (-4, -2, 0, +2, +4).

-set to high speed burst (if the option is available) and that silent shooting mode is turned off.
+Make sure that your camera is set to high speed burst (if the option is available) and that silent shooting mode is turned off.
 Basically, you want the fastest burst rate possible in order to minimize the time between shots as much as possible to avoid ghosting.

-reduce the noise in the picture, shoot .
+If you want to reduce the noise in the picture, shoot one stop overexposed.
 This works better with 5 images instead of 3.
 Since you are doing HDR there will be enough room to recover slightly clipped highlights, and the -4 EV shot will take care of that.

 In the dialog box you’ll have the option for automatic alignment, select that, then deselect automatic tone (since you’ll do it anyway) and pick the amount of ghosting removal.
-Top Tip!

 Be careful with it though, since in the areas where the ghosting is removed there will be more noise.